XRTM

 The XRTM manual can be read online as an HTML document or may be downloaded as a PDF.
 Alternatively, the XRTM distribution comes with both the HTML and PDF forms of this documentation in the "doc/" subdirectory.

-The "examples/" subdirectory contains a simple example program that calls XRTM and uses some of its basic features.
-A example exist for each of the language interfaces supported.
+The "examples/" subdirectory contains simple example programs that call XRTM and use some of its basic features.
+An example exist for each of the language interfaces supported.

-For bugs, comments, or suggestions please email Greg: gregm@atmos.colostate.edu.
+For bugs, comments, or suggestions please email Greg McGarragh: greg.mcgarragh@colostate.edu.

 Bug reports are greatly appreciated!
 If you would like to report a bug please include sample code that reproduces the bug, along with the inputs and expected outputs.